MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 In REST, a naive way to address this would be defining a couple of _schemas_ for a resource representation.
 One could for example represent the _basic fields_, whereas other might represent the _extra fields_.
 Then, a client application could rely on content negotiation.

 #### Sparse Fieldsets
 When content negotiation is not enough, sparse fieldsets can be use.
 This technique aims to reduce the load on the backend and in the network by selecting the specific fields of the representation of a resource.
 By default, the _full representation_ will be returned.
-Clients are also able to specify which fields they are insterested in:
+Clients are also able to specify which fields they are interested in:

 ```
 GET /resources?fields[]=field1&fields[]=field2